Wednesday, 29 May 2013

 So this can leave a mentality in some that "slaving" in the kitchen is somebody else’s business – and usually a chore for a person who is not that important.

 Again, that’s fine (in a way) if you have a maid following you about for all your life.
-For many who think like that, though, this, unfortunately (unfortunate for those that have to live with them that is), tends not to be the case.
+For many who think like that, though, this, unfortunately (unfortunate for those who have to live with them that is), tends not to be the case.

 Mr. Cockroach - makes a good housemate, at least when it comes to doing his bit in the kitchen